warmans/cv/CV.md

 * **Queues** (Kafka, others) - Currently using Kafka for most queue needs, but have used many others in the past.
 * **Search** (Elasticsearch) - Implementing search functionality for various types of data for the last year or so.
 * **Caches** (Redis, Memcache etc.) - Multiple years experience with various key-value type caches.
 * **Big Data** (Cassandra 2.x, others) - Datastax trained (cassandara administration training).
-Responsible for maintaining a mid size (30 node) cross DC cassandra cluster.
+Responsible for maintaining a mid-size (30 node) cross DC cassandra cluster.
+Although I haven't touched it for years.

 ### Transferable

-* **Programming** - Knowlegable in design patterns and API design.
+* **Programming** - Knowledgeable in design patterns and API design.
 Believer in software craftsmanship.
+* **CI/CD** - Experiencing building pipelines for testing and delivery of software.
+Mostly Gitlab CI.
 * **Linux** - Competent configuring linux servers (CentOS and Debian mainly).
 * **Testing** - Experienced in automated testing and continuous integration/delivery.
 BDD trained.
 TDD trained.
 * **DevOps** - Experience in automated provisioning and deployment for production and development (Kubernetes, Ansible, Vagrant, AWS).